lapinek/platform-scripting/README.md

     }
     ```

-    1. Enables the [Action]() interface and executing callbacks.
+    1. Enables [The Action Interface](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#core-action) and executing callbacks.
+The two callbacks used here allow for inserting a script in the user's browser and receiving a submitted form value from the client side, as described in [Supported Callbacks](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#supported-callbacks) in Development Guide.

+    2. A multiline representation of the script to be executed in the user's browser.

+        The script is very similar to [the one we used in authentication chain](#client-side-script), except the form post is initiated by direct reference to the submit button.

+    3. We check if any callbacks have been requested by the node and if not, we specify the two for inserting the client-side script and receiving the form data.
+The callbacks are sent to the user's browser.

+    4. When the callbacks have been requested and the form input has been populated and submitted to the server side, we access the form value and save it in `clientScriptOutputData` key in the shared state object—making it available for the next node in the tree.
+It is a success, and we indicate it by setting the failure status to false.

+    5. Moving to the next node with the outcome set according to the failure status.

     The next node in the tree will be able to retrieve the IP information by querying the shared state.
-For example:
+A Groovy example:

     ```groovy
     /*